 Moravian University’s Advance into Moravian (AIM) summer bridge program provides first-year students with an “early start” to the expectations of college courses and campus life.

-During this three-week residential program, students take a college course for credit and attend academic support seminars, workshops, and other activities to help with a smooth transition to Moravian.
+During this three-week residential program, students take a college course for credit and attend academic support seminars, workshops, and other activities designed to aid in their transition to Moravian.
 This program is offered to students at no cost; we believe in the potential for success of every student we admit and recognize how important this early start can be for many individuals.

 On top of earning college credit before the fall semester starts, students selected to participate in this program can expect to receive the following benefits: